hashicorp/vault-client-dotnet/docs/SecretsApi.md

 <a name="awslistroles"></a>
 # **AwsListRoles**

-> void AwsListRoles (string awsMountPath, TimeSpan? wrapTTL = null)
+> StandardListResponse AwsListRoles (string awsMountPath, TimeSpan? wrapTTL = null)

 List the existing roles in this backend